-One of the Earliest Obtainable Modern Maps of Southeast Asia & The Philippines
+One of the Earliest Obtainable Modern Maps of Southeast Asia and The Philippine Islands

 Fine example of Giacomo Gastaldi's 1548 map of Southeast Asia, one of the earliest obtainable modern maps of Southeast Asia and the Philippines.